-The Examiners find that operations and maintenance expenses totaling \$232,426,770 is reasonable and necessary, supported by the evidence, and consistent with GURA Section 104.051 (Establishing Overall Revenues) and Chapter 104 (Rates and Services).
+The Examiners find that operations and maintenance expenses totaling \$232,426,770, inclusive of depreciation and of taxes other than income taxes, is reasonable and necessary, supported by the evidence, and consistent with GURA Section 104.051 (Establishing Overall Revenues) and Chapter 104 (Rates and Services).
 Accordingly, the Examiners recommend approval of this amount.

-C. Rate of Return255
+C. Rate of Return256

-The Commission may not establish a rate that yields more than a fair return on the adjusted value of the invested capital used and useful in providing service to the public.256 Based on the capital structure and costs indicated below, Atmos proposes the rate of return ("ROR") be set at 10.47 percent.
+The Commission may not establish a rate that yields more than a fair return on the adjusted value of the invested capital used and useful in providing service to the public.257 Based on the capital structure and costs indicated below, Atmos proposes the rate of return ("ROR") be set at 10.47 percent.